 If you’re looking for the best things to do in Nashville, Tennessee, Kathleen Walls (American Roads and Global Highways) offers her tips for making the most of your trip.
 Read about Civil War history, vibrant downtown Nashville, and a trip that will inspire a love for country music.

 Nashville earned its nickname, “Music City,” with its abundance of music related attractions.
-Naturally, country music reigns here, but there are other things in Nashville worth visiting.
+Naturally, country music reigns here (it’s a prime destination on a Southern musical road trip), but there are other things in Nashville worth visiting.

 It’s an old city compared to many U.S. cities, so you will find lots of historical attractions.
 There are also plenty of nature related places to visit.
 Here are 23 things to do in Nashville that will keep you busy for several days, although a week is my preference.